Why choose the UK as a possible study destination?

 The UK has long attracted international students to its prestigious schools and universities.
 And now, as in the past, a good-quality British education is still a badge of success and achievement.

 The UK is not really famous for its great climate, but during mid-summer, when our programmes take place, the weather is generally warm, even hot at times.
 There is quite a lot of dry and sunny weather, but there can also be rainy days: some summers have very little rain, but others are quite wet – you never know.
 You can expect daytime temperatures of between 20 and 25 degrees, sometimes more.
 Durham is a degree or two cooler than London and Cambridge.
-St. Andrews is generally fresher, perhaps two or three degrees cooler, but still pleasantly warm on a sunny day.

 Bring summer clothes, but also a jumper and a light jacket – and something for the rain, just in case.
 (Most buildings in the UK do not have air conditioning.)